rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/rokfeaturetable_use.md

 So, as said earlier, we started writing a cell `name::padding-top:10px;|Firefox`.
 This translated means: "Create a cell, use as referenced class name 'name', add some in-line styling `padding-top:10px;` and use **Firefox** as text of the cell.

 In the case that you want that cell to have a subline, the next line of the code would contain something like: `name-sub::Gecko Engine`.
 As you can see, 'name' has been kept for referencing to the 'name' cell, but we added a new keyword `-sub`.
-That's what lets RokFeatureTable know that our second line in the code needs to be a subline of 'name'.
+That is what lets RokFeatureTable know that our second line in the code needs to be a subline of 'name'.
 Translation: "In the cell that has 'name' as reference class add a subline with the text 'Gecko Engine'".

 Now, let's say we want our cell to have additional classes.
 To do so, follow the same rules of '-sub', we write: `name-classes::class2 class3`, which translates to: "In the cell that has 'name' as reference class, I also need other classnames: `class2` and `class3`".